MorrisLaw/Java-Wrapper-Nasa-Api/README.md

 ### Getting Started
 In order to utilize or contribute to this API wrapper, you first need to retrieve an API key.
 Follow the instructions at this link to get your API key.
 Once you have your API key, I recommend exporting it as an environment variable.

+Recommended API Key storage options:
-To permanently store your API key, open up a terminal window.
+* To permanently store your API key, open up a terminal window.
 Using the text editor of your choosing, open your ~/.bashrc file.
 Type the following, somewhere inside your ~/.bashrc file:

 ```export NASA_API_KEY=<your_nasa_key>```